Depart London Heathrow – 14:35

 Moab enjoys excellent weather for the most part all the way through the summer months, already reaching the mid 70’s in April continuing up to 100 in July and only dropping to the mid 70’s again in October.
 There is very little rainfall during the summer.
 These temperatures are an average.

-If you managed to squeeze one of the National Parks in yesterday or would rather try a little adventure today there are numerous outfitters, and tour companies dotted along the main street where you can book on to organized cycle tours, jeeps tours and of course river rafting trips.
+If you managed to squeeze one of the National Parks in yesterday or would rather try a little adventure today there are numerous outfitters, and tour companies dotted along the main street where you can book on to organised cycle tours, jeeps tours and of course river rafting trips.
 If you would prefer Complete North America can arrange rafting trips for you in advance of your arrival in Moab.

 Overnight – Moab, UT